Finite energy well-posedness for nonlinear Schr\"odinger equations with non-vanishing conditions at infinity: 2D well-posedness

-To prove continuous dependence of the solution, we proceed in the following four steps that compensate for the lack of local Lipschitz regularity of $\nabla\mathcal{N}$ that in general does not hold under Assumptions \ref{ass:N}.
+To prove continuous dependence of the solution, we proceed in the following four steps that compensate for the lack of local Lipschitz regularity of $\nabla\mathcal{N}$ that in general does not hold under Assumption \ref{ass:N}. \begin{enumerate} \item There exist $C>0$ and $0<T_1<T^{\ast}(\mathcal{O}_{\delta})$, only depending on $M$ such that